ClintonBeyene/airbnb-clone-project/README.md

 * **Payment Processing**
   Facilitates secure payment transactions linked to bookings.
 It tracks payment status to ensure both hosts and guests have a reliable financial experience.

+## 🔒 API Security

+To protect the Airbnb Clone application and its users, the following key security measures will be implemented:

+* **Authentication**
+  Verifies user identities using secure methods (e.g., JWT tokens).
+It ensures only legitimate users can access their accounts and sensitive data.

+* **Authorization**
+  Controls user permissions to restrict access to resources based on roles (e.g., guest vs. host).
+This prevents unauthorized actions like modifying others’ bookings or properties.

+* **Rate Limiting**
+  Limits the number of API requests from a user within a timeframe to prevent abuse or denial-of-service attacks, ensuring system stability.

+* **Data Encryption**
+  Sensitive data such as passwords and payment information are encrypted both in transit (using HTTPS) and at rest, protecting user privacy and financial data.

+Security is crucial for protecting user data, ensuring transaction integrity, and maintaining overall trust in the platform.

 ---

 > This project is more than just a clone—it's an opportunity to build, collaborate, and deploy software at a professional level, laying the foundation for a career in full-stack development.